Meningitis - H. influenzae

 Before the Hib vaccine, H influenzae was the leading cause of bacterial meningitis in children under age 5.
 Since the vaccine became available in the United States, this type of meningitis occurs much less often in children.

 H influenzae meningitis may occur after an upper respiratory infection.
-The infection usually spreads from the lungs and airways to the blood, then the brain area.
+The infection usually spreads from the lungs and airways to the blood, then to the brain area.

 Risk factors include:

 Symptoms usually come on quickly, and may include:

 - Sensitivity to light (photophobia)

 - Severe headache

 Other symptoms that can occur include:

 The health care provider will perform a physical exam.
 Questions will focus on symptoms and possible exposure to someone who might have the same symptoms, such as a stiff neck and fever.

 If the doctor thinks meningitis is possible, a lumbar puncture (spinal tap) is done to take a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.